antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 Finally, we also want to highlight that the ML.NET framework is currently surfacing TensorFlow, but in the future we *might* look into additional Deep Learning library integrations, such as [Torch](http://torch.ch/) and [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/).

-You can find an additional code example using the `TensorFlowTransform` with the existing `LearningPipeline` API [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs).
+You can find an additional code example/test using the `TensorFlowTransform` with the existing `LearningPipeline` API [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs).